Innovation & imagination: 5 questions for Johnson & Johnson’s Chief Global Supply Chain Officer

-If your answer is no, then you haven't met Salzberg Medallion from Syracuse University., Executive Vice President & Chief Global Supply Chain Officer, Johnson & Johnson, who has helped the company garner numerous accolades for its supply chain work, including being awarded the prestigious
+If your answer is no, then you haven’t met Kathy Wengel, Executive Vice President & Chief Global Supply Chain Officer, Johnson & Johnson, who has helped the company garner numerous accolades for its supply chain work, including being awarded the prestigious Salzberg Medallion from Syracuse University.

 And Wengel herself is being honored this month by the Council of Supply Chain Management Professionals with its 2019 Distinguished Service Award, and is also being inducted into the Supply Chain Hall of Fame.